-Young, fast growing or pre-recruit tarakihi also pose problems for readers, and are often misinterpreted and over-aged by one year probably because fewer annual zones are present to compare with.
-The use of the first small indentations on the otolith dorso-ventral distal surface and the core to ventral lobe measurement will assist the reader in identifying the first annual zone.
+Young, fast growing or pre-recruit tarakihi also pose problems for readers, and are often misinterpreted and over-aged by one year, probably because fewer annual zones are present to compare with and marginal growth appears advanced.
+The use of the radial distance measurement to the first opaque zone (about 0.75 mm) and the location of the first small indentations on the otolith dorso-ventral distal surface that define the location of the first (and obvious) translucent zone will assist the reader in identifying the correct position to begin their count.